lafftale1999/esp32_mqtt_weather_display/README.md

 ## About the project
 This is an addon to the project [raspberry_pi_pico_temp_sensor_reader](https://github.com/lafftale1999/raspberry_pi_pico_temp_sensor_reader.git) where I publish sensor values to a Mosquitto MQTT broker.
 This system then subscribes to the same topic as the sensor device and then displays this on the LCD screen using my driver [lcd_1602_i2c_driver](https://github.com/lafftale1999/lcd_1602_i2c_driver.git).
 The connection is made over WIFI using MTLS.

+If you need help with setting up a broker and generating certificates you can use this project: https://github.com/lafftale1999/Mosquitto_MQTT_Docker

 ## Pre-requesites

 ### 1. LCD 1602 I2C Driver